Greece Moments Greece Moments

 Mylos Suites

-Cozy suites for couples and families with a view of the windmills.
-Within walking distance of Little Venice, yet in a quiet location.
+Cozy suites for couples and families with views of the windmills.
+Just a short walk from Little Venice, yet in a quiet location.
 Friendly and helpful staff.

 Marietta’s

-Small apartment complex centrally located near the windmills.
-Attractive Cycladic-style rooms with balconies and beautiful sea views.
-The courteous hostess also organizes the transfer to the accommodation.
+Small apartment complex in a central location near the windmills.
+Charming Cycladic-style rooms with balconies and beautiful sea views.
+The welcoming hostess also arranges transfers to the accommodation.
 Downtown and Little Venice are within walking distance.

 Sole Blu Mykonos Town Apartment

-Compact, modernly furnished apartment for 2 adults in a central location directly opposite the windmills.
-With kitchenette and washing machine.
+Compact, modern apartment for 2 adults in a central location directly across from the windmills.
+Features a kitchenette and washing machine.
 Numerous restaurants and shops within walking distance.

 ➲ Book Sole Blue Mykonos*